TrueFiEng/Waffle/docs/source/getting-started.rst

   // Example class - a mock class using delivering from ERC20 contract BasicToken is ERC20 {
     constructor(uint256 initialBalance) ERC20("Basic", "BSC") public {
-        _mint(msg.sender, initialBalance);
+        _mimnt(msg.sender, initialBalance);
     }
   }

 Compiling the contract
 ----------------------

-In the :code:`package.json` file of your project add the following entry:
+Add the following entry in the :code:`package.json` of your project :

 .. tabs::